CycloneDX/cyclonedx.org/ext/bom-descriptor/index.md

 ## Extension: BOM Descriptor

-The BOM Descriptor extension provides the ability to describe the system, asset, or application the BOM describes.
+The CycloneDX BOM Descriptor extension provides the ability to add additional metadata about the system, asset, or application the BOM describes.
 When communicating SBOM contents to outside parties, it is important to be specific about what the BOM describes.
 The BOM Descriptor extension provides this capability.

 | Version | Namespace |
 | ------- | --------- |